 The Gifford Homestead is a must-visit kid-friendly food experience while in Capitol Reef.

-Torrey Grill BBQ
+Torrey Grill & BBQ

 Given the fine dining element of the Torrey Grill BBQ, the prices are higher than a typical BBQ shack in Utah and the portions are smaller (an order of ribs is 1/4 rack).
 Again, they were excellent ribs, but we wish there were about 9 more ribs on our plates โ haha!

-Bhindas Curry Pizza
+Curry Pizza

-Hereโs something we didnโt expect to find in a rural Utah restaurant โ a hybrid Indian food / pizza joint.
+Hereโs something we didnโt expect to find in a rural Utah restaurant… a hybrid Indian food / pizza joint.
 Itโs so good it was featured on the Food TV show Diners, Drive-Ins and Dives, starring Guy Fieri.

-The owner of Bhindas Curry was a super-friendly guy who went out of his way to make our kids feel special.
+The owner of Curry Pizza was a super-friendly guy who went out of his way to make our kids feel special.
 Based on his recommendation, we ordered the house special called the โBhinda Pizzaโ with chicken tikka, paneer, mozzarella, garlic, ginger, cauliflower, mushrooms, green & red onion, jalapenos, fresh basil, cilantro, garlic salt, & fenugreek on curry.

 Where to Stay in Capitol Reef with Kids